Lohika-Labs/whatsonpizza/README.md

 ## Task

-Build an ML model that would look at a picture of a pizza and output a list of possible pizza name.
+Build an ML model that would look at a picture of a pizza and output a list of possible pizza names.

 So far, the model doesn't perform well, most likely due to a low-quality dataset.